 As for engaging the customer / prospect, my top tip is get a question in early.
 There is a lot of poor to mediocre calling going on out there, especially b2b.
 Your people need to have good conversations with customers, understanding the customers world, and how your products and services can help them.
 They are putting your company’s name at the front of a decision makers brain, so with this type of calling a programme of calls can be highly effective as part of your overall strategy – put simply (b2b) it’s better to call one customer six times than call six customers once.

-With thanks to Dianne Banister
+Thanks to Dianne

 From what you have mentioned, it appears to be more of a Customer Relationship call, keeping the customer informed of key updates within the business.